 The Equal Employment Opportunity Commission (EEOC) is responsible for investigating charges of job discrimination related to an individual’s language or national origin in workplaces of 15 or more employees.

 Depending on where you live, you may also go to a state or local fair employment agency.
 See filing a discrimination complaint for more information.

 Victims of national origin discrimination at workplaces of 4 to 14 employees can recover back pay, job offers and reinstatement.
-OSC settlements require employers to stop discriminatory practices, pay civil penalties, undergo monitoring, and receive anti-discrimination training.
+IER cases may require settlements require employers to stop discriminatory practices, pay civil penalties, undergo monitoring, and receive anti-discrimination training.

 Victims of national origin discrimination at workplaces of 15 or more employees can recover remedies that include: